-ICL Innovation seeks a novel process to synthesize ammonia, as a cheaper, lower CO2 footprint, and smaller scale alternative to the Haber Bosch process.
-The produced ammonia will be mainly used to produce fertilizers.
+ICL Innovation seeks a novel, cost-effective process to synthesize ammonia in small-medium scales, as an alternative to the Haber Bosch process.
+The produced ammonia will mainly be used to produce fertilizers.

-Among its many uses, ammonia is also a feedstock for fertilizers manufacturing, which is why ICL is interested in its production, on a much smaller scale (30-50 thousand tonnes per year per plant).
+Among its many uses, ammonia is also a feedstock for fertilizers manufacturing, which is why ICL is interested in its production, on a much smaller scale, close to its fertilizers production sites, in particular Israel and Holland.
 Preferably, nitrogen should come from the air, and the hydrogen is available in-house.

 Information on ICL's current product line can be found in the ICL's web page.

 As a technology incubator, ICL Innovation is looking for innovative technologies that may require further development, may be licensed to and commercialized by ICL.